VladimirZhd/ToDo/README.md

 # Development Environment

-{Describe the tools that you used to develop the software}
+I've used Visual Studio for Mac.
+It is a little different from the tool I've used before.
+I couldn't figure out how to publish a GitHub repository from Visual Studio, so I did all of the version control using VS code.

 {Describe the programming language that you used and any libraries.}